tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 ````
 and save the file.

-it should look somehing like tihs, but longer:
+it should look somehing like this, but longer:
 ````javascript
 self.styles['topaco'] = [
         {